 9. The Smaller Ship Size Means You Won’t Be Surrounded By Thousands Of People At Every Turn

 For our river cruise in France, our ship could hold a capacity of 150 guests.
-If you are more introverted, just love a quieter setting, or want to focus on yourself and your traveling mate(s) a Seine River cruise is the way to go.
+If you are more introverted, just love a quieter setting, or want to focus on yourself and your traveling mate(s) a France River cruise is the way to go.
 The setting is quite intimate because the ship is small.
 It is actually more like taking the sleeper train across Canada than taking a regular ocean cruise.
 While the hustle and bustle of an ocean cruise can be fun, a change of pace, especially as a couple, was super nice!
-There were no staterooms over a pounding night club or loud comedy club to avoid and there were no super long lines for food or drinks to wait in.
+There were no staterooms over a pounding nightclub or loud comedy club to avoid and there were no super long lines for food or drinks to wait in.

 10. Each Stateroom Is Spacious Comes With An Apple Computer And TV

 Do you love staying connected to your friends and family back home?
 We loved that on our river cruise in France with Amawaterways, each and every stateroom came with a massive Apple computer that doubled as your stateroom TV!
 We even discovered that you can print as many documents as you want for free which made printing our train passes a breeze right from our own stateroom!

 We also want to take a moment to talk about the bathroom!
 The bathroom in our Amawaterways stateroom was so fancy and massive!
 The shower was full-sized and you didn’t feel like you were even on a tiny river cruise ship when in that bathroom!
 The tile work was beautiful and the stateroom itself was understated and relaxing without being over-the-top.